 School meals at Sheen Mount are provided by Accent Catering

 The catering service at Sheen Mount Primary School has been provided by Accent Catering Services since January 2013.
-Accent’s Head Chef Rob works very closely with the team at Sheen Mount to promote the service.
-All comments that can help Rob and Accent to improve the provision of its service to the school are greatly appreciated and pupils are regularly surveyed in the dining hall for their feedback.
+Accent’s Head Chef works very closely with the team at Sheen Mount to promote the service.
+All comments that can help the kitchen team and Accent to improve the provision of its service to the school are greatly appreciated and pupils are regularly surveyed in the dining hall for their feedback.

 Accent Catering works with a consultant dietician and is an active member of the Food Standard’s Agency “Health Catering” sector and is accredited with achieving 98.3% fresh food, produced on site at school.

 Each day a main meal or a pre-arranged vegetarian dish is available, along with freshly cooked vegetables, homemade bread and an extensive salad bar, all freshly made on the premises.
 All desserts are made on the premises from fresh ingredients, not mixes.
 Yoghurt and fresh fruit feature widely on our menus, helping children to achieve that goal of “five a day” fruit & vegetables.

 Sustainable sourcing, fair-trade and food miles are all taken very seriously.
 All Accent's food is made from the freshest ingredients that, where possible, are locally sourced.
 The meat and poultry used is British and Accent uses only Free Range eggs.
 75% of fruit and vegetables served are grown in Britain.
 Where used, packaging is in many cases made from recycled materials.